-The relationship between year-class strength of cod and variation in the physical environment was analyzed by Konstantinov (MS 1981), who found an inverse relationship between the abundance of juveniles (ages 1 and 2) in USSR bottom-trawl surveys of 1968-79 and mean water temperature in the 0-50 m layer on a USSR hydrographic section across the eastern slope of Grand Bank (45°57'N, 48°30'W to 45°20'N, 47°22'W).
-The analysis could be extended by the addition of data for recent years, but the indices of year-class strength from the USSR surveys are not well correlated with indices from cohort analysis and the hydrographic section is actually on the eastern edge of Grand Bank southwest of Flemish Cap.
+There have been only two recent analyses of the relationship between year-class strength and variation in the physical environment.

+Konstantinov (MS 1981) found an inverse relationship between the abundance of juvenile cod (ages 1 and 2) in USSR bottom trawl surveys in 1968-79 and mean water temperature in the 0-50 m layer on USSR hydrographic section 4A.
+The analysis could be repeated with recent years added, but it may be noted that indices of year-class strength from USSR surveys are not well correlated with indices from cohort analysis, the hydrographic section is southwest of Flemish Cap, and the relationship is highly dependent on a single point.

-Akenhead (MS 1982) examined the relationship between abundance of 3-year-olds, as determined from cohort analysis, and surface (0-20 m) temperature and salinity on Flemish Cap in the year when each year-class was spawned and found no significant correlation.
-He also examined the relationship between year-class strength and wind direction and found a significant correlation involving wind direction in March.
-He discussed possible mechanisms for such early, large-scale meteorological effects but none could be well supported, given the poor level of understanding of oceanography and production cycles on Flemish Cap.
+Akenhead (MS 1982) examined the relationship between abundance of 3-year-olds as determined from cohort analysis and surface (0-20 m) temperature and salinity on Flemish Cap in the year when each year-class was spawned.
+Significant correlations were not found.
+Akenhead (loc. cit.) also examined relationships between year-class strength and wind direction, and found significant correlations involving wind direction in March.
+He discussed possible mechanisms for such early, large-scale meteorological effects, but none could be well supported given the poor level of understanding of oceanography and production cycles on Flemish Cap.